 - Has anything about your life changed since filing your bankruptcy petition?

 Filing for bankruptcy is a big decision.
 If you are considering this, contact the Lauterbach Law Firm.
-We can help you take a closer look at your finances and figure out if this is the right path for you.
+We can help you take a closer look at your finances and figure out if this is the right path for you and assist you through the 341 Meeting of Creditors.
+When you need assistance, do not hesitate to contact our dedicated legal team today.